HomeLatest NewsGovernanceAndhra Municipal Elections 2020: Andhra local body polls begin on March 21

 In addition, four more senior officials – CH Sridhar, G. Rekharani, TK Ramamani and N. Prabhakar Reddy are in reserve to replace any unforeseen absence.

-Earlir Kumar had emphasised that Andhra local body elections will be conducted on par with the standards of general elections and the will use technology extensively to resolve issues in the process.
+Earlir Kumar had emphasised that Andhra local body elections will be conducted on par with the standards of general elections and the commission will use technology extensively to resolve issues in the process.

 Advertisement